 - IE239 An entity negotiates with major airlines to purchase tickets at reduced rates compared with the price of tickets sold directly by the airlines to the public.
 The entity agrees to buy a specific number of tickets and must pay for those tickets regardless of whether it is able to resell them.
 The reduced rate paid by the entity for each ticket purchased is negotiated and agreed in advance. - IE240 The entity determines the prices at which the airline tickets will be sold to its customers.
-The entity sells the tickets and collects the consideration from customers when the tickets are purchased; therefore there is no credit risk. - IE241 The entity also assists the customers in resolving complaints with the service provided by airlines.
-However, each airline is responsible for fulfilling obligations associated with the ticket, including remedies to a customer for dissatisfaction with the service. - IE242 To determine whether the entity's performance obligation is to provide the specified goods or services itself (ie the entity is a principal) or to arrange for another party to provide those goods or services (ie the entity is an agent), the entity considers the nature of its promise.
-The entity determines that its promise is to provide the customer with a ticket, which provides the right to fly on the specified flight or another flight if the specified flight is changed or cancelled.
-In determining whether the entity obtains control of the right to fly before control transfers to the customer and whether the entity is a principal, the entity considers the indicators in paragraph B37 of IFRS 15 as follows: - (a) the entity is primarily responsible for fulfilling the contract, which is providing the right to fly.
-However, the entity is not responsible for providing the flight itself, which will be provided by the airline. - (b) the entity has inventory risk for the tickets because they are purchased before they are sold to the entity's customers and the entity is exposed to any loss as a result of not being able to sell the tickets for more than the entity's cost. - (c) the entity has discretion in setting the sales prices for tickets to its customers. - (d) as a result of the entity's ability to set the sales prices, the amount that the entity earns is not in the form of a commission, but instead depends on the sales price it sets and the costs of the tickets that were negotiated with the airline. - IE243 The entity concludes that its promise is to provide a ticket (ie a right to fly) to the customer.
-On the basis of the indicators in paragraph B37 of IFRS 15, the entity concludes that it controls the ticket before it is transferred to the customer.
+The entity sells the tickets and collects the consideration from customers when the tickets are purchased. - IE241 The entity also assists the customers in resolving complaints with the service provided by the airlines.
+However, each airline is responsible for fulfilling obligations associated with the ticket, including remedies to a customer for dissatisfaction with the service. - IE242 To determine whether the entity's performance obligation is to provide the specified goods or services itself (ie the entity is a principal) or to arrange for those goods or services to be provided by another party (ie the entity is an agent), the entity identifies the specified good or service to be provided to the customer and assesses whether it controls that good or service before the good or service is transferred to the customer. - IE242A The entity concludes that, with each ticket that it commits itself to purchase from the airline, it obtains control of a right to fly on a specified flight (in the form of a ticket) that the entity then transfers to one of its customers (see paragraph B35A(a)).
+Consequently, the entity determines that the specified good or service to be provided to its customer is that right (to a seat on a specific flight) that the entity controls.
+The entity observes that no other goods or services are promised to the customer. - IE242B The entity controls the right to each flight before it transfers that specified right to one of its customers because the entity has the ability to direct the use of that right by deciding whether to use the ticket to fulfil a contract with a customer and, if so, which contract it will fulfil.
+The entity also has the ability to obtain the remaining benefits from that right by either reselling the ticket and obtaining all of the proceeds from the sale or, alternatively, using the ticket itself. - IE242C The indicators in paragraphs B37(b)-(c) of IFRS 15 also provide relevant evidence that the entity controls each specified right (ticket) before it is transferred to the customer.
+The entity has inventory risk with respect to the ticket because the entity committed itself to obtain the ticket from the airline before obtaining a contract with a customer to purchase the ticket.
+This is because the entity is obliged to pay the airline for that right regardless of whether it is able to obtain a customer to resell the ticket to or whether it can obtain a favourable price for the ticket.
+The entity also establishes the price that the customer will pay for the specified ticket.

-Thus, the entity concludes that it is a principal in the transaction and recognises revenue in the gross amount of consideration to which it is entitled in exchange for the tickets transferred.
+IE243 Thus, the entity concludes that it is a principal in the transactions with customers.
+The entity recognises revenue in the gross amount of consideration to which it is entitled in exchange for the tickets transferred to the customers.